maraisr/storybook-addon-grid/readme.md

 - the `gutter` — minimal margin between the system and the screen
 - `maximal-width` for the system to limit maximum width of all columns as well.

-#### `gridOn?: boolean = false`

-Defines if the column guides should be turned on this story _by-default_.
-The guides are controlled with a toolbar item, keyboard shortcut which may cause this to not _always_ be on.
-This will _force_ it to either be `on` or `off` when the story is loaded.

 #### `columns?: number = 12`

 The number of columns guides.